-- > Have a duty to protect children under the Counter Terrorism Security Act 2015 - Have a duty to report any suspicions - Have a duty to attend all relevant WRAP training - > To work with BSCB to coordinate any referrals - Must ensure that children are safe from terrorist and extremist material when accessing the internet - Have a duty to promote British values - > To follow guidance outlined in the schools' Prevent risk assessment - Staff should understand when it is appropriate to make a referral to the local authority Channel Programme
+- ➤ Have a duty to protect children under the Counter Terrorism Security Act 2015 - Have a duty to report any suspicions - Have a duty to attend all relevant WRAP training - Must ensure that children are safe from terrorist and extremist material when accessing the internet - Have a duty to promote British values - To follow guidance outlined in the schools' Prevent risk assessment - > Staff should understand when it is appropriate to make a referral to the local authority Channel Programme

-The Single Point of Contact (SPOC) for Prevent across the Federation is Sally Stoker.
-Any concerns or referrals related to the Prevent Duty should be discussed immediately with her.
+The Single Point of Contact (SPOC) for Prevent is Rob Whitehead (SPS) and Jayne Taylor (HWNS).
+Any concerns or referrals related to the Prevent Duty should be discussed immediately with them.